Skip to content

 class ChatView(WebSocketAPIView[ChatMessage, ChatReply]):

-"""Simple echo chat — broadcasts every received message back to all connections."""
+"""Simple echo chat — broadcasts every received message to all connections."""

 name = "chat"